alexpricedev/frontendgems-tabbed-nav/README.md

 This is the FrontendGems tabbed nav project.

+For more details about FrontendGems and this project, you can read the write up about it [here](http://frontendgems.com/gems/tabbed-nav/).

 ### Checkout the live version [here](http://alexpriceonline.github.io/frontendgems-tabbed-nav/).

 For more details about FrontendGems and this project, you can read the blog